MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

 ### Task 3: Query computer system hardware information

-1. To find a repository class that displays computer system information, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To find a repository class that displays computer system information, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

     ```powershell
     Get-WmiObject -Namespace root\cimv2 -List | Where Name -like '*system*' | Sort Name